italocoin-project/italo-pool/README.md

 * `api` - Used by the website to display network, pool and miners' data
 * `unlocker` - Processes block candidates and increases miners' balances when blocks are unlocked
 * `payments` - Sends out payments to miners according to their balances stored in redis
+* `chartsDataCollector` - charting and graphs for pool and user

-By default, running the `init.js` script will start up all four modules.
+By default, running the `init.js` script will start up all five modules.
 You can optionally have the script start only start a specific module by using the `-module=name` command argument, for example:

 ```bash